A Guide to Lourmarin: The Prettiest Village in Provence

 The first time I visited Provence in June of 2021, I instantly fell in love.
 The flowers, the aromas, the villages and the people captured my heart in a way like no place else in the world.

-During our week in Provence, we had the privilege of staying in the most gorgeous hotel located in the Luberon village of Lourmarin.
+During our first visit to Provence, we had the privilege of staying in the most gorgeous hotel located in the Luberon village of Lourmarin.
 I knew Lourmarin was something special after strolling through it the very first time, and now, after having seen many-a-village in the Luberon region of Provence, I can declare that Lourmarin is the prettiest of them all.

-Truth be told, this title and claim is partially for SEO purposes and partially because I just love Lourmarin.
+Truth be told, this title and claim is mostly because I just love Lourmarin.
 I have yet to visit every beautiful village in Provence (although this seems like a good goal) as there are 873 villages total.
-Regardless of whether or not I’ve seen them all, I can promise that if you find yourself in the region, you don’t want to skip visiting this stunning little village.
+However, I have visited Provence every year since 2021 and I can promise that if you find yourself in the region, you don’t want to skip visiting this stunning little village.

 when is the Best time to visit lourmarin